noahbailey/docbot/docs/network/nftables.md

 # NetFilter / NFT

 NetFilter is a 'modern' replacement for IPTables.
+You can manipulate and modify nftables rules using the `nft` utility.

 ## Install